bitfalls/bitfalls_content/authors/bruno-skvorc/state-channel/en_US/final.md

 What's more next gen than blockchain?

-### GAME NAME
+### Valhello

-The world is of the Norse mythos, similar to that of Marvel's Thor universe - so a mixture of science fiction and medieval / Viking-age themes.
+The world of Valhello is of the Norse mythos, similar to that of Marvel's Thor universe - so a mixture of science fiction and medieval / Viking-age themes.

 The starting zone is Asgard, where the player starts out as a lowly Viking and desires to climb the ladder of awesomeness in order to gain a ticket to Valhalla.
 Valhalla can, of course, only be entered through death by combat of sufficient prowess.